Visualizing the Diversity of Representations Learned by Bayesian Neural Networks

-In the introductory experiment in Section \ref{sec:dm}, we demonstrate that we can visualize and extract high-level information about the decision-making strategies of BNN instances from FV and, for the first time, visualize their differences.
-In the following we present further examples of this experiment, which are shown in Fig. \ref{fig:dm2a} and \ref{fig:dm2a}.
+In the introductory experiment in Section~\ref{sec:dm}, we demonstrate that we can visualize and extract high-level information about the decision-making strategies of BNN instances from FV and, for the first time, visualize their differences.
+Here we show a few other examples in Figure~\ref{fig:dm}.